Nemanja Šarović: IRMCT summons

-Journalist
+Journalism

-Since 2023, Šarović has been reporting for the opposition KTV Television station and has become known for his satirical coverage of SNS rallies and his interviews with its members. Šarović has called KTV Zrenjanin "the only free television in Serbia".
+Since 2023, Šarović has reported for the opposition broadcaster KTV Television of Zrenjanin, which he has called "the only free television in Serbia".
+He became known for his satirical coverage of SNS rallies and his interviews with their participants.

-He has strongly criticized the Vučić government within the context of covering the ongoing anti-corruption protests in Serbia and has been detained by state authorities on at least two occasions.

-On 8 March 2025, while covering a pro-SNS "student" counterprotest organized in response to university blockades and mass protests that had been taking place since the Novi Sad railway station canopy collapse in November 2024, Šarović was detained by Serbian Police for "disturbing public order and peace."
-He was released the same day. Šarović was detained once again on 14 March.

-Šarović and members of a KTV Television team were physically attacked on 12 April 2025, while he was covering an SNS rally outside the National Assembly.
+While covering the 2024–present Serbian anti-corruption protests, Šarović was detained twice by police.
+On 8 March 2025, he was detained for "disturbing public order and peace" while reporting on a pro-SNS counter-protest in Pionirski Park, and was released the same day.
+He was detained again on 14 March.
+On 12 April 2025, he and a KTV crew were physically attacked while covering an SNS rally outside the National Assembly.

 Political positions

-Šarović is a right-wing politician. Šarović is against the recognition of Kosovo and has claimed that Alekandar Vučić "did more for independent Kosovo than Hashim Thaçi and [Albin] Kurti" He is against the accession of Serbia to the European Union and stated that "it would be much better for the citizens of Serbia and for the country to turn away from the European Union and start taking care of our own interests".
-He opposes NATO and in 2013 participated in the burning of NATO flag in Belgrade.
+Šarović is a right-wing politician.
+He opposes the recognition of Kosovo and has claimed that Vučić "did more for independent Kosovo than Hashim Thaçi and Albin Kurti".
+He opposes Serbia's accession to the European Union, saying it would be "much better for the citizens of Serbia and for the country to turn away from the European Union and start taking care of our own interests".
+He also opposes NATO, and in 2013 took part in burning NATO, EU, US and Kosovo flags in Belgrade.
+In 2021, he argued that the Taliban's return to power in Afghanistan showed it was "disastrous" for countries to align with the United States, contrasting this with Russia's backing of Bashar al-Assad in Syria.

 Personal life

-Šarović married Aleksandra Ilić of the New Serbia (NS) party in 2011 and has a son with her.
-They divorced in 2013, in part due to political differences.
-He married Katarina Odalović in 2017 and has two children with her.
+Šarović married Aleksandra Ilić of New Serbia in 2011, and they have a son.
+They divorced in 2013, partly because of political differences.
+He married Katarina Odalović in 2017, with whom he has two children.

+Electoral history

+Sources for the list positions and results below are given in the relevant sections above.